Bridge Mortgage: Buy a New Home Without Having Sold the Old One

 You can tap into most of the available equity in your home that you’ll be using to buy your new place before the sale of your home closes.
 You will own two properties and possibly carry two mortgages for a time.
 Once the sale of your home closes, your lawyer will forward the funds to your lender to pay off any outstanding debts against the property plus the bridge mortgage.
 Bridge mortgages typically have a time frame of anywhere from a few days to up to twelve months.
 The flexible time frames give borrowers the option to extend the closing date of their current home if they want to.

-How to get a bridge loan
+How to get your loan

 It’s no secret that borrowing to buy real estate can be complicated.
 Qualifying for financing, choosing the right mortgage, and getting the best terms and conditions can feel like a part-time job.
 Needing a bridge mortgage makes the lending process a bit more challenging, but if you’ve been approved for a mortgage, the lender will already have most of the required information.

 The first step is qualifying for credit.
 To be approved for financing, the lender will need to take a credit application, confirm your income, employment, assets, liabilities and do a credit check.
-You should take the time and check your credit score with a place like Transunion and clean up any errors on your report.
+You should take the time and check your credit score with a place like TransUnion and clean up any errors on your report.

 Next, you’ll need to provide your lender with a copy of the Agreement of Purchase and Sale (APS) for the home you are buying, the Agreement of Purchase and Sale for the home you are selling and want to bridge, and a copy of the mortgage statement for the home you currently own.
 Having both Agreements of Purchase and Sale gives the lender the dates for the two closings to process the bridge mortgage.
 The APS documents contain the numbers they need to work with as well.
 The dates and numbers are required to do a bridge mortgage calculator.